hucebot/eurobin_iot/README.md

 source install/setup.bash
 ros2 launch <name of the package> parameters_launch.py
 ```

+Every time you change the ID on the code, you must execute these commands again.

 This will start the node listener, this node is going to receive all the data from the sensors and open the UI window to see the information, you can see it on the terminal.